 Many things are dependent upon your AGI such as your tax rate and what tax credits you are eligible for.

-One good way to do that is to invest money in your 401k or some sort of retirement plan through your employer.
+One good way to do that is to invest money in your 401k or some retirement plan through your employer.
 The investment will lower your wages and therefore lower your tax bill.

-Another method is to set up a Flexible Spending Account (FSA) at work or sign up for Dependent Care Reimbursement (DCR) if you have children that attend daycare.
-The FSA allows you to deduct part of your income tax-free in order to pay for qualified medical care expenses such as co-pays, medical equipment and deductibles.
+Another method is to set up a Flexible Spending Account (FSA) at work or sign up for Dependent Care Reimbursement (DCR) if you have children who attend daycare.
+The FSA allows you to deduct part of your income tax-free in order to pay for qualified medical care expenses such as co-pays, medical equipment, and deductibles.

 The DCR works in the same manner.
 You request an amount of your income be taken out pre-tax and are reimbursed for daycare expenses.

 Don’t Forget the IRA